FarronF/limerick-council-meetings/meetings/2025/05/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 31st March 2025.md

 (iii)

-Circulated, report of the Chairperson of the **Climate Action, Biodiversity andEnvironment** Strategic Policy Committee dated 14th March, 2025, in relation to
+Circulated, report of the Chairperson of the **Climate Action, Biodiversity and**

+**Environment** Strategic Policy Committee dated 14th March, 2025, in relation to

 Meeting of the Committee held on 11th March, 2025.